beet-software/dorm/docs/docs/reference/framework-contracts.md

 current model or null; returning null removes the record.

-The framework documentation describes popKeys, popAll, pushAll, and patch as operations expected to be atomic, but the public API does not expose a general transaction object.
-Engine behavior can differ.
+The framework documentation describes popKeys, popAll, pushAll, and patch as operations expected to be atomic where the selected engine provides that behavior. `TransactionalDorm` is the separate public contract for composing multiple repository operations; engines that do not implement it retain their individual operation semantics.

 ## Filter and query contracts